Title: On the Verge (Prelude to an Admission of Love)

 “Mulder…this isn’t nothing.”
 She presses as gently as possible along his bones, feeling for breaks.

 “The very beginning?”
 He shakes his head as if what she’s asking is impossible.
-“Let’s start with the last thing you remember before I found you on the ship and we’ll work from there.”
+“Let’s start with the last thing you remember before I found you on the ship and we’ll go from there.”

 She’s not sure what he means about a ship but puts that question aside for now and thinks back.